belepod/Web-Application-Firewall/README.md

 # 🛒 Flask E-Commerce Web Application with Web-Application-Firewall

 This is a basic Flask e-commerce web application with user authentication, product listing, and a cart system.
-The application is intentionally vulnerable to SQL Injection, XSS Payloads, Javascript Payloads, etc to demonstrate common web application security risks.
+The `app.py` application is intentionally vulnerable to SQL Injection, XSS Payloads, Javascript Payloads, etc to demonstrate common web application security risks. `appwaf.py` is protected with a Web-Application-Firewall to prevent attack above mentioned.

 ---